arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ***To learn about how to exchange data using RPC between Arduino and Linux layer, please read ["Data Exchange Between Python on Linux and an Arduino Sketch"](https://docs.arduino.cc/tutorials/portenta-x8/python-arduino-data-exchange)***

-In this tutorial, you will learn how to involve the RPC to expose the data received at the Linux layer on Arduino layer if further development requirement requires to feed the data at devices interfaced communicating with M4 core.
+In this tutorial, you will learn how to use the RPC to expose the data received at the Linux layer on Arduino layer if further development requirement requires to feed the data at devices interfaced communicating with M4 core.
 We will leave the tasks running and open to be interfaced for expanding the capability of the Portenta X8 and Max Carrier.

-To showcase the ability of the Arduino layer extended by M4 Core, we will explore two scenarios as example.
-One scenario is where the Arduino layer will be the terminal to expose the received sensor data to a local end-device to be controlled.
-While other scenario has a local end-device that transfers data to Linux layer for further networking process, hence the multi-protocol architecture will help to handle the data for transmitting in a desired protocol.
+To showcase the ability of the Arduino layer extended by M4 Core, we will explore two scenarios as example:
+1. A scenario where the Arduino layer will be the terminal to expose the received sensor data to a local end-device to be controlled.
+2. While other scenario has a local end-device that transfers data to Linux layer for further networking process.

+Hence the multi-protocol architecture will process and manage the data traffic in desired protocol with given case.

 ## Linux Layer